xieyuheng/inner/books/boundaries-as-types/src/00-intro.md

 Can we generalize the above to 3-dimension?

-Given a 3-dimensional cell-complex, we can view it as a presentation of a 2-dimensional algebraic structure, where elements are faces and relations are bodies.
+Given a 3-dimensional cell complex, we can view it as a presentation of a 2-dimensional algebraic structure, where elements are faces and relations are bodies.

 **Conjecture: Reducing to group is not enough**

-If a 3-dimensional cell-complex is a manifold, we can transform it into an equivalent cell-complex which is built from a fundamental polyhedron, but the study of the 2-dimensional algebraic structure can NOT be reduced to the study of a fundamental group,
+If a 3-dimensional cell complex is a manifold, we can transform it into an equivalent cell complex which is built from a fundamental polyhedron, but the study of the 2-dimensional algebraic structure can NOT be reduced to the study of a fundamental group,